JaviEst/UV_Tox_Ruff/README.md

 ## ✅ Add More Tox Environments
 You can expand the `tox.ini` file to include:
 - Integration or end to end test suites

-Tox will help you organize and automate it all.
 ---

 ## 🧊 Using UV